cieslarmichal/show-sync/.ai/api-plan.md

 - **Method**: `POST`
 - **Path**: `/watchrooms/:watchroomId/recommendations/generate`
-- **Description**: Triggers the AI to generate new recommendations for the watchroom based on the participants' favorite series (prioritizing "love" preferences) and excluding ignored series.
+- **Description**: Triggers the AI to generate new recommendations for the watchroom based on the participants' rated series (prioritizing "love" ratings) and excluding series in watchlist.
 This action creates a new recommendation request and starts an asynchronous generation process.
 Can only be performed by the watchroom owner.
 - **Authentication**: Required.
 User must be the owner.
 - **URL Parameters**:
   - `watchroomId` (string): The UUID of the watchroom.